 You may need to apply on the employer's website or on an online job board, like Monster.com or CareerBuilder.
 Do not e-mail your resume to an employer unless the job ad asks for this.
 To apply online, you will need access to the Internet and an e-mail account.

-Free Internet access is available at public libraries and American Job centers.
+Free Internet access is available at public libraries and American Job Centers.
 Make sure you have a USB drive (sometimes called a flash drive or thumbnail drive).
-This will allow you to bring or save your resume information.
+This will allow you to bring or save your resume information when working on a public computer.
 These drives are small and inexpensive.
-You can be purchased them at many retail stores.
+You can purchase one at many retail stores.

-If you need to create a resume, a free option is Google Docs.
-It has an online word processor.
-You can save your files online and export them as PDF files.
+If you want easy access to your resume, Google Docs has an online word processor.
+You can save your files there online and export them as PDF files when applying for jobs.

 Before you can apply online, you first need to register with the job website.
 This simply means that you need to create an account.
 To do this, you will need to choose a login name and a password.
 Many websites will use your e-mail address as your login.
 You will have to register separately for each job website.

 Once you have account, you can add the information from your resume.
 Below are the three most common ways to do this:

 Attach a file of your resume.
 Many applications allow you to browse for a file on your computer or USB drive.
 They often ask for a PDF, text, or Microsoft Word file.
 Select your file, and click "ok" or "insert."
 It's just like attaching a file to an e-mail message.
 Online applications often indicate if the file has been successfully uploaded.

 Copy and paste your entire resume into the online application.
 Open your resume file.
 Highlight all of the text using the mouse.
 Select "Copy" from the menu or by right clicking.
 Go to the online application to insert your resume.
 Select "Paste" from the menu or by right clicking.
 Make sure you check the formatting of your resume.
 You can add your resume to an e-mail message using the same method.